The Ultimate Guide to Digital Marketing

 - Google Ads

-Google Ads is a pay-per-click advertising platform operated on Google's search engine, in which businesses of any size can pay to feature brief text or display ads at the top of Google search results and other websites in the Google Display Network, as well as video ads in YouTube search results and videos.
+Google Ads is a pay-per-click advertising platform operated on Google's search engine, in which online businesses of any size can pay to feature brief text or display ads at the top of Google search results and other websites in the Google Display Network, as well as video ads in YouTube search results and videos.

 - Affordable and accessible to businesses of any size